 - Monitor your accounts for fraud.
 You should already check your bank accounts and credit cards, but make sure you’re on the lookout for charges you don’t recognize.
 Many credit cards let you set up activity alerts that let you know about charges on your card.

 - Look at your credit reports yearly.
 Access your credit reports for free by visiting annualcreditreport.com.
 Keep an eye out for people looking for loans or other accounts in your name.

 - Consider a credit freeze.
-The biggest step you can take is to freeze your credit.
-Fees for this vary by state, but commonly stay between $5 and $10.
+The biggest step you can take is to freeze your credit with each of the credit bureaus.
+As of September 2018, there is no cost for a credit freeze.
 The downside of a credit freeze is that you’ll have to temporarily lift or completely remove the freeze if you want to get a loan or credit card with a new creditor – or if you’re applying for a new job that needs to check your credit report.